ashokgit/uno-card-game/README.md

 ## 🐛 Known Issues

+- **AI Turn Issue**: The `playAITurn()` method in the engine uses asynchronous `setTimeout()` which prevents proper game completion in simulation scenarios
 - Mobile responsiveness could be improved for very small screens
 - Some edge cases in AI decision-making
 - Audio context may require user interaction on some browsers

+### Engine Issue Details
+The UNO engine has a critical issue where AI players never actually play cards in synchronous simulations because the `playAITurn()` method schedules AI decisions with `setTimeout()` but doesn't wait for them to complete.
+This causes:
+- Hand sizes to grow exponentially (players only draw, never play)
+- Games to never reach completion
+- Infinite loops in simulation scenarios

+The test suite demonstrates the correct behavior when AI players properly make their moves.

 ## 📝 License